Madrid Metro: 1922 and onwards

+Expansion from the 1990s

+Work on a major expansion of the metro began in 1995, with 172 km of new line and 132 new stations opened by 2011, built in 4 phases.
+The average construction pace throughout that era (more than 10 km of new line per year) was among the fastest in the world at that time and was equalled or surpassed by only very few metros in the global north (one notable example being Seoul Metro) either then or since.

-At the beginning of the 1990s, control of the network was transferred to a public enterprise, Metro de Madrid S.A.
-More large-scale expansion projects were carried out.
-Lines 1, 4 and 7 were extended and a new Line 11 was constructed towards the outlying areas of Madrid.
-Lines 8 and 10 were joined together into a longer Line 10 and a new Line 8 was constructed to expand the underground network towards the airport.
+This included the extension of lines 1, 4 and 7 and the construction of a new Line 11 towards the outlying areas of Madrid.
+Lines 8 and 10 were joined into a longer Line 10 and a new Line 8 was constructed to expand the underground network towards the airport.
 The enlarged Line 9 was the first to leave the outskirts of Madrid to arrive in Rivas-Vaciamadrid and Arganda del Rey, two satellite towns located in the southeast of Madrid.
+Control of the network was transferred to a public enterprise, Metro de Madrid S.A.

 In the early 2000s, a huge project installed approximately 50 km of new metro tunnels.
-This construction included a direct connection between downtown Madrid (Nuevos Ministerios) and the airport, a further extension of Line 8, and adding service to the outskirts with a huge 40 km loop called MetroSur serving Madrid's southern suburbs.
+This construction included a direct connection between downtown Madrid (Nuevos Ministerios) and the airport, a further extension of Line 8, and adding service to the outskirts with a 40 km loop called MetroSur serving Madrid's southern suburbs.